-Home » The region's water supply » Healthy Catchments » River Reach Program
+Home » The region's water supply » Healthy catchments » River Reach Program

 The River Reach Program is an initiative by Rous County Council to reduce threats to ecological integrity and water quality within our water supply catchments of Emigrant Creek and the Wilson River through targeted river reach-based improvements.

 These are long term strategies that aim to continually improve water quality in our catchment areas by improving riparian vegetation and reducing impact from invasive weeds and run off from agriculture and residential areas.
 The below video shows an overview of the work carried out for Emigrant Creek River Reach - Stage One.

 Completed in June 2020, stage one of the Emigrant Creek River Reach Program was developed in 2017 as a high priority action from the Emigrant Creek Catchment Management Plan to address watercourse stabilisation and riparian condition.